braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > value = A;
 > ````
 >
-> ①calculates the graph OrdMxWU calling the parent `OrdMxWU`.
+> ① calculates the graph OrdMxWU calling the parent `OrdMxWU`.
 >
-> ②Same as in notes  ②, ③, and ④ of Code 10..
+> ② Same as in notes  ②, ③, and ④ of Code 10..
 >
-> ③constructs an ordinal muliplex binary undirected graph for each threshold.
+> ③ constructs an ordinal muliplex binary undirected graph for each threshold.
 >
-> ④loops over the layers of `A_Wu` for each threshold.
+> ④ loops over the layers of `A_Wu` for each threshold.
 >
-> ⑤sets the layers constructed by binarizing `A_Wu` according to the present threshold on the diagonal of the supra-adjacency matrix.
+> ⑤ sets the layers constructed by binarizing `A_Wu` according to the present threshold on the diagonal of the supra-adjacency matrix.
 >
-> ⑥connects consecutive layers.
+> ⑥ connects consecutive layers.
 >
-> ⑦does NOT connect NON-consecutive layers.
+> ⑦ does NOT connect NON-consecutive layers.
 >
-> ⑧same as in Code 10
+> ⑧ same as in Code 10
 >

 > **Code 15.** **OrdMxBUT element props.**
-> 	The `props` section of generator code for "OrdMxBUT.gen.m" defines the properties to be used in "MultiplexBUT".
+> 	The `props` section of generator code for "_OrdMxBUT.gen.m" defines the properties to be used in `MultiplexBUT`.
 > 	This code modifies Code 11.
 > ````matlab
 > %% ¡props!